Keeping your customers in the loop

 Take a look at social media and the difference in sentiment towards companies that communicate well and those that don’t is stark.
 A well-handled incident is an opportunity to build trust and strengthen the relationship between you and your customers.

-Good response makes a massive difference to how your organisation is perceived.
+Good response makes a massive difference to how your organization is perceived.

 Provide context to minimise speculation #